thgeorgiou/go-srtm/README.md

 ## How to run

 ## API Documentation
+You can use `go get github.com/sakisds/go-srtm` to grab the sources and compile a binary. `go-srtm` doesn't have any external dependencies.

 ### /elevation
 This endpoint returns the elevation value for a set of coordinates